-The Wigu Hill is a rare earth deposit that was discovered and developed by Montero.
-The carbonatite deposit is located 170 km south west of Dar es Salaam.
+The Wigu Hill rare earth deposit ("Wigu Hill Project") was discovered and developed by Montero.
+The carbonatite hosted rare earth deposit is located 170 km south west of Dar es Salaam, Tanzania.

-From May 26, 2008 to April 27, 2010 Montero Tanzania completed an earn-in on the Wigu Hill rare earth Project whereby the tenements were transferred to a newly formed company Wigu Hill Mining Company Limited ("WHMC").
-In 2015, Montero was awarded a Retention Licence over the Wigu Hill Deposit for a period of 5 years.
-Retention Licences were granted to previous holders of a Prospecting Licence after a mineral deposit was defined within the prospecting area which could not immediately be developed due to technical constraints, adverse market conditions or other economic factors.
+The Company completed and earn-in agreement with a local party between May 26, 2008 to April 27, 2010 whereby the Prospecting Licenses constituting the Wigu Hill Project were transferred to the jointly owned Wigu Hill Mining Company Limited ("WHMC").
+In 2015, WHMC was awarded a Retention License over the Wigu Hill Deposit valid for a period of 5 years.
+Retention Licenses were granted to previous holders of a Prospecting License after a mineral deposit was defined within the Prospecting License area which could not immediately be developed due to technical constraints, adverse market conditions or other economic factors.

-In July 2017 the Government of Tanzania announced wide-ranging and severe amendments to the Mining

-Act 2010, which, inter alia, abolished the legislative basis for the Retention License classification with no replacement classification.
+In July 2017 the Government of Tanzania announced wide-ranging and severe amendments to the Mining Act 2010, which, inter alia, abolished the legislative basis for the Retention License classification with no replacement classification.
 On January 10, 2018 the Government of Tanzania cancelled all Retention Licenses issued prior to January 10, 2018 at which point they ceased to have any legal effect.

-On August 8th, 2018 the Company signed a Letter of Intent ("LOI") to sell the holding company that holds 100% of the Intellectual Property ("IP") relating to the Wigu Hill Project to Transocean Group ("Transocean") and Cheetah Resources Pty Ltd. ("Cheetah").
-Upon signing, the Company received a non-refundable fee of \$100,000.
+On August 8, 2018 the Company signed a Letter of Intent ("LOI") to sell Montero's holding company that holds 100% of the Intellectual Property ("IP") relating to the Wigu Hill Project to Transocean Group ("Transocean") and Cheetah Resources Pty Ltd. ("Cheetah").
+Upon signing, the Company received a non- refundable fee of \$100,000.
 Cheetah agreed to fund a \$500,000 development program over six months to complete a legal and technical due diligence of the IP once a Mining License had been awarded.
 In the event that Cheetah was to acquire all the Company's equity interest and thereby the IP for \$1.1 million in the Wigu Hill Project after which Cheetah will grant and register a 1% net smelter return royalty payable to the Company on any production from the IP and future licenses awarded at Wigu Hill.
-Until such time as the Mining Rights have been granted, the third party has agreed to pay overhead costs of US \$7,000 per month.
+Until such time as the Mining Rights have been granted, the third party has agreed to pay overhead costs of US\$7,000 per month.
 These overhead cost fees have not been received since October 2019.
-At December 31, 2020 a total of US \$84,000 in overhead fees were due to Montero.
+At December 31, 2020 a total of US\$84,000 in overhead fees were due to Montero and no fees have been received to 31 March.